 It is Italy and yet Sicilians say Sicily is not exactly Italy.
+There are lots of things to do in Sicily.
 If you ever traveled in both (Italy and Sicily), you will indeed notice big differences.

 The differences are in architecture, history and troublesome of Sicily, influences from Arabs, Normans and Byzantine eras.
 Greeks have a lot to do with the history of Sicily (if not everything to do).
 You may heard the “Magna Crecia” terms.
 This relates to Sicily a lot.